EthanTrueHawkes/Portfolio/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **All functionality implemented or mocked out** - I have added most functionality, there is a login and logout feature, that chat window opens when pressed, and the user can navigate the pages using the keyboard
+- [x] **All functionality implemented or mocked out** - I have added most functionality, there is a login and logout feature, that chat window opens when pressed, users can navigate the pages using the keyboard, and there is limited functionality of hovering or selecting something in the hero sections "obsessions" categories.
 - [x] **Hooks** - I used useEffect and useState hooks to create the message window, and display a chat after time passes, allow users to navigate using keyboard keys to pages, type in a username and sign in (password not used currently), and implment a "view" count for project pieces that currentl increments upward each second or so.

 ## 🚀 Service deliverable